 Therapeutic exercises after removal of the uterus and ovaries.
 Kegel exercises after hysterectomy

-Hysterectomy is one of the most common gynecological surgeries that involves the complete removal of the uterus.
-Chronic severe pain, diagnosis of a malignant tumor, severe bleeding - all this can cause such an operation.
+Hysterectomy is one of the most common gynecological operations, which involves the complete removal of the uterus.
+Chronic severe pain, diagnosis of a malignant tumor, severe bleeding - all this can be the reason for such an operation.

-If it is possible to achieve a stop of uterine bleeding by other methods, they try not to carry out a hysterectomy.
+If it is possible to stop uterine bleeding by other methods, they try not to perform a hysterectomy.
 In addition to the uterus, the ovaries, part of the vagina, fallopian tubes, and cervix can be removed.
 Much depends on the indications for surgery and the severity of the disease.

 The main indications include:

 • Malignant tumors.
-Tumors that occur in the female genital organs.
+Tumors arising in the female genital organs.

 • Endometriosis.
-This is a disease in which uterine tissue extends beyond it, causing cramps, infertility, and occasional bleeding.
+This is a disease in which tissue from the uterus spreads beyond the uterus, causing cramps, infertility, and periodic bleeding.

 • Chronic pain.
-Women often suffer from constant pain in the lumbo-pelvic region.
-If they cannot be diagnosed and other treatment prescribed, surgery becomes the only way out.
+Women often suffer from constant pain in the lumbopelvic region.
+If they cannot be diagnosed and other treatment prescribed, surgery becomes the only option.

 • Hemorrhage.
-In rare cases, it becomes a consequence of a caesarean section.
-The only way to stop excessive bleeding is with a hysterectomy.
+In rare cases, it becomes a consequence of cesarean section.
+Heavy bleeding can only be stopped with a hysterectomy.

-• Prolapse of the uterus. and its prolapse is due to the fact that the muscles that hold the uterus lose their elasticity.
+• Uterine prolapse. and its loss occurs due to the fact that the muscles that hold the uterus lose their elasticity.

 • Chronic bleeding.
 Bleeding due to anemia or a general decrease in quality of life.

-After the removal of the uterus and ovaries in the female body, hormones cease to be produced.
+After removal of the uterus and ovaries, the female body stops producing hormones.
 Therefore, they have to be taken in tablet form.
 Long-term use of tablets supports the functioning of the body and gives vitality.

 About a week after surgery, women develop post-castration syndrome, which can last up to 25 days.
 This difficult period in the life of patients is characterized by: